How to Withdraw Money From Aadhaar?

 Telling the Agent You Want to Withdraw Cash

-Once you find an agent, simply tell them you wish to withdraw cash from your bank account using your Aadhaar.
-They will then prepare their device for the transaction.
+Once you find an agent, simply inform them of your intent to withdraw cash from your bank account using your Aadhaar.
+They will then ready their device for the transaction.

 Choosing Your Bank from the List